What are you doing this weekend?

 We're going to ask you what you did over the weekend.
 So someone can ask...
 What did you do this weekend?
 Or: did you do anything this weekend?
 Or: did you do anything special this weekend?
 This is past tense.

 Let's look at some interesting vocabulary for talking about weekend plans.
-If you don't like going out too much, you can say...
+If you don't really like to go out, you can say...
 I don't have any plans.
 I'm going to stay home or I'm staying home this weekend.

 Nothing special.
 Nothing special means it's a normal weekend.
 You're going to stay home, maybe do a couple of things, but you don't have a special event.
 And if you're tired, you might want to sleep in.